alyssamichelle/beginner-ui-and-angular/README.md

-- SASS variables & CSS Custom Properties
+- Sass variables & CSS Custom Properties
     - syntax differences
     - view encapsulation with :root for css vars
-    - If you need to update a variable after view has been rendered, use CSS variables (SASS vars won’t exist anymore)
+    - If you need to update a variable after view has been rendered, use CSS variables (Sass vars won’t exist anymore)

-### Including SASS with a new project
+### Including Sass with a new project
     ng new my-scss-app --style=scss

 ### Including Sass in an existing project: